tim0git/terraform-aws-gameday-template/README.md

 All databases are encrypted and have automated backup / maintenance.
 We haven't added cross region replication as for the rds databases that would require a customer managed kms key.

 We have tried to keep this simple and easy to work with.
 If you fancy going all SUPER highly redundant and replicating your backups to another Region have at it!.

+#### RDS Proxy?

+You may want to create an RDS proxy.

+This is a proxy that sits in front of your database and handles the connections.
+RDS Proxy is a great way to scale your database.
+It can also help with failover in your multi AZ deployment.

+There is a 12-minute video here: https://www.youtube.com/watch?v=ULRnn6tIYu8

+And it's easy to set up in the console.
+Doce are here: https://docs.amazonaws.cn/en_us/AmazonRDS/latest/UserGuide/rds-proxy-setup.html

 ### Take a break, you've earned it ☕️.

 Once you have your infra up and running, get a brew and have a look at all the other services AWS has to offer.